Office of the United Nations High Commissioner for Human Rights (OHCHR)

 The Permanent Mission of the Republic of Azerbaijan to the UN Office and other International Organizations in Geneva (hereafter Permanent Mission) established by the Decree of the President of the Republic of Azerbaijan dated 22 June 2006 has been assigned to represent Azerbaijan in relations with OHCHR and to ensure implementation of common foreign policy of the Republic of Azerbaijan within its competence.

-OHCHR operates in Azerbaijan through its Human Rights Advisor for South Caucasus located in Tbilisi, Georgia and his assistant in Azerbaijan.
-Report of the OHCHR on its activities in various countries, including Azerbaijan during 2016 is available through following link: http://www2.ohchr.org/english/OHCHRreport2016/allegati/13_Europe_and_Central_Asia_2016.pdf.
+OHCHR operates in Azerbaijan through its Human Rights Advisor for South Caucasus (established in 2007) located in Tbilisi, Georgia and his assistant in Azerbaijan.
+The United Nations-Azerbaijan Partnership Framework was launched in 2016.
+The report of the OHCHR on its activities in various countries, including Azerbaijan in 2017, states that this development framework covering 2016-2020 includes an outcome referring to progress made by Azerbaijan in line with recommendations issued by the international human rights mechanisms.

 The Permanent Mission regularly holds meetings with the High Commissioner, Deputy High Commissioner and other OHCHR officials to take stock of current state of relations and to discuss perspectives ahead, as well as to further amplify and strengthen existing cooperation.